data-forge/data-forge-js/README.md

 The `window` function groups a `Series` or `DataFrame` into equally sized batches.
 The *window* passes over the data-frame or series *batch-by-batch*, taking the first N rows for the first window, then the second N rows for the next window and so on.

-The output is a `Series` of buckets.
-Each data bucket contains the values or rows for that *window*.
+The output is a `Series` of windows.
+Each windows contains the values or rows for that group.

 	var windowSize = 5; // Looking at 5 rows at a times.
 	var newSeries = seriesOrDataFrame.window(windowSize);

-Use any of the [data transformation](#data-transformation) functions to transform the `Series` of *window* into something else.
+Use any of the [data transformation](#data-transformation) functions to transform the `Series` of *windows* into something else.

 An example that summarizes weekly sales data: